 Original post made by GoogleWatch on Nov 17, 2009

-The event was held in Mountain View's [Web Link "Hacker Dojo," a former warehouse at 140 Whisman Ave. turned into a sort of community center for computer programmers.
+The event was held in Mountain View's [Web Link "Hacker Dojo,"] a former warehouse at 140 Whisman Ave. turned into a sort of community center for computer programmers.

-According to [Web Link CNET's coverage of the event, several mobile phone applications were presented, and a top prize was given to NASA Ames engineers who came up with a simple mobile phone program that allows people to quickly send an "I'm OK" message to a preset contact when phone lines are jammed in a disaster.
+According to [Web Link CNET's coverage of the event,] several mobile phone applications were presented, and a top prize was given to NASA Ames engineers who came up with a simple mobile phone program that allows people to quickly send an "I'm OK" message to a preset contact when phone lines are jammed in a disaster.

 Microsoft, yahoo, Google, NASA and the World Bank are among the founding sponsors of "Random Hacks of Kindness," which will have another event in Washington D.C. early next year.
-"Our hope is that this software will address some of the serious challenges facing the disaster response community and evolve in response to their needs," the ROHK Web site says.
+"Our hope is that this software will address some of the serious challenges facing the disaster response community and evolve in response to their needs," the ROHK [Web Link Web site] says.